 In among the historic buildings on Vienna’s Judenplatz sits a giant square of stone.
 But there is more to this than meets the eye: the Holocaust Memorial offers a poignant reminder of the darkest chapter in Austrian history.

 - Large monument designed by Rachel Whiteread

 - Dedicated to the 65,000 Austrian Jews murdered by the Nazis

 Closer up, the square of stone reveals itself as a kind of inverted library: what you might see if you took the walls away, with a set of doors at one end.

-The sides of the Holocaust Memorial feature row after row of books, their leaves facing outwards.
+The sides of the memorial feature row after row of books, their leaves facing outwards.
 The doors are closed, with no obvious way of opening them.

 The wide plinth bears the names of the concentration camps where an estimated 65,000 Austrian Jews perished, as well as a dedication to the victims in German, English and Hebrew.